Randall Library Home

 Preparedness and preparation for fire emergencies is almost entirely contingent upon regular, routine and as needed maintenance to the library's fire protection system.
 The UNCW Physical Plant tests and maintains this system.
 Follow up responsibility for ensuring that this regular, routine and as needed maintenance takes place is the responsibility of the University Librarian.

 Another integral component of fire preparedness is a current and functional evacuation plan.
-The plan is in conspicuous locations, included in the library and departmental policies and procedures manuals and it should be evaluated annually.
+The plan is developed by E H & S and posted in conspicuous locations.
+(Current evacuation plans "Building Emergency Plan" are in the process of being updated by EH&S and will be posted soon.)
 Library staff members are trained in general evacuation procedures and should understand their specific roles during an evacuation.
 Furthermore, staff members should be trained to use fire extinguishers and know when it is appropriate to do so.

 Each employee is expected to be aware of conditions which could result in a fire and to report those conditions according to the specified procedure.
 Employee involvement in general disaster prevention is critical to the success of any fire preparedness effort and is a major component of the overall disaster planning effort.
 This component will be addressed through a comprehensive staff awareness and training program.